Multiple wounded in shooting at Los Angeles park

-(KTLA) – Multiple people have been wounded and possibly hit by gunfire at Peck Park in the San Pedro neighborhood of Los Angeles, officials said Sunday.
+(KTLA) – Multiple people were hit by gunfire and wounded at Peck Park in the San Pedro neighborhood of Los Angeles, officials said Sunday.

 The shooting occurred just before 4 p.m. at the park, which is located at 560 N. Western Ave., the Los Angeles Fire Department said in an alert.